Co files and the conceptualizer comind

 Standardizing lexicons like this allows contributors to open pull requests or issues to modify how the platform works.
 Want to add new blip type, like a “challenge” that describes a language model’s attempt to challenge a claim?
 No problem!
 Open a pull request and we can talk about it.

 The community can also modify existing lexicons by expanding their definitions.
-You might want to add a “description” property to the me.comind.blip.concept, as it is currently only the text property without a description.
+You might want to add a “description” property to the me.comind.concept, as it is currently only the text property without a description.

 Example output

-Here’s an example of the conceptualizer’s output from observing this post about the Roomy Chat alpha:
+Here’s an example of the conceptualizer’s new output format for content about distributed systems:

 {